iNPUTmice/SecureConversation/README.md

 **WARNING**: Be sure to know your accounts passwords or find ways to reset them **before** doing the backup as the files are encrypted using those passwords and the Restore process will ask for them.
 **WARNING**: Do not use the restore backup feature in an attempt to clone (run simultaneously) an installation.
 Restoring a backup is only meant for migrations or in case you’ve lost the original device.

+#### A/V calls can not be established

+When Conversation fails to establish the A/V call you might have an app running that intercepts your network traffic (e.g. [Blokada](https://github.com/blokadaorg/blokada)) and should add Conversations to the whitelist (if possible) or disable the app.

 #### Conversations is missing a certain feature

 I'm open for new feature suggestions.
 You can use the [issue tracker][issues] on